tendermint/tendermint/docs/tendermint-core/state-sync.md

 Information on how to configure state sync is located in the [nodes section](../nodes/state-sync.md)

-## The State Sync event
+## Events

-When Tendermint Core launches and the statesync flag has been enabled in the config file, it might start the state-sync to fetch the chain state data from the network.
-During the starting / finished the data fetching progress, it will emit an event to expose the state-sync `complete` status and the state `height`.
+When a node starts with the statesync flag enabled in the config file, it will emit two events: one upon starting statesync and the other upon completion.

 The user can query the events by subscribing `EventQueryStateSyncStatus` Please check [types](https://pkg.go.dev/github.com/tendermint/tendermint/types?utm_source=godoc#pkg-constants) for the details.